sezanzeb/input-remapper/readme/development.md

 Tests are in https://github.com/sezanzeb/input-remapper/tree/main/tests

 Make sure to use the `@test_setup` decorator.
 Look for other tests that did something vaguely similar for inspiration.
-For example, copy one of the macro test classes and modify it if you write a new macro.
+For example, copy one of the macro test files and modify it if you write a new macro.

 If you have difficulty running your tests locally, github will run them for you when